Skip to main content

 Lángos

-Deep-fried flatbread typically topped with garlic, sour cream, and grated cheese.
-A popular street food throughout Hungary.
+Deep-fried flatbread, usually topped with garlic, sour cream, and grated cheese.
+You'll find it as street food across Hungary.

 Allergens: